Pasandul2/Simple-To-Do-List-Web-Application/README.md

 ## Assumptions & Simplifications

-#### Data Storage:Tasks are stored in memory in the backend for simplicity.
+**Data Storage**:Tasks are stored in memory in the backend for simplicity.
 A database like MongoDB or SQLite can be integrated for full persistence.

-#### CORS Configuration: Designed for local communication between frontend and backend only.
+**CORS Configuration**: Designed for local communication between frontend and backend only.

-#### Styling: Basic CSS is used.
+**Styling**: Basic CSS is used.
 Feel free to enhance the design.

 ## Project Structure

 Simple-To-Do-List-Web-Application/
 │
 ├── backend/
 │   ├── server.js         # Node.js backend
 │   └── package.json      # Backend dependencies
 │
 ├── frontend/
 │   ├── index.html        # HTML file for the frontend
 │   ├── style.css         # Stylesheet
 │   └── script.js         # JavaScript for UI interactions
+│   │
+│   └── images/
+│         └── black-backgroundImage.jpg       # Background image
 │
 └── README.md             # Documentation

 Author
 Pamith Pasandul
 GitHub: https://github.com/Pasandul2